pndang/GenAI_Capstone_ProjectOne/README.md

 ### Results

 ### <span style="color: #82c8e5;">Test Scenario 1 - Data (De)anonymization for enhanced privacy</span>
+- (**Third**) &nbsp;<em>Guardrails AI + Azure AI Textanalytics</em> impressively performed seconds to Private AI in redacting PIIs, even so robust that it over-redacted the input prompts, which poses the risk of reducing the prompts' quality when there are too many anonymized placecholders, which also diminishes human readability.
+Unfortunately, the framework does not have a built-in functionailtiy to re-identify the redacted information, which makes it usable as users may not want to see placeholders in place of the information they provided in their translation inquiry.
+    - Pros: 1) simple integration between Guardrails AI and Azure AI text models through the Guardrails AI Hub with a user-friendly wbe interface, 2) could be ideal for risk-adverse use cases where over-redaction might be favorable.
+    - Cons: 1) over-redaction that lowers prompt quality and 2) lacking a built-in functionality to re-identify prompts after anonymization — it is crucial that users get back the information they provided in translation inquiries.
 - (**Runner Up**) &nbsp;<em>Protect AI's LLM Guard</em> does well for simple prompts with very simple PIIs and fail at those with complex PIIs, such as all three prompts tested.
 The framework did not get any of the three prompts perfect and even missed certain common PIIs, such as the property address in prompt 3 and credit card number in prompt 2.
     - Pros: 1) robust automated re-identification functionality through Vault (redacted entities storage mechanism for re-identification), 2) relatively simple to add custome regex patterns for specific guarding needs (although pros #1 is lost with PIIs redacted through custom patterns as the removed entities are not tracked).
     - Cons: failure to detect basic PIIs without incorporating more complex add-ons (e.g. Microsoft Presidio) — or, Presidio is already implemented under-the-hood and not widely  advertised, which could lead to confusion for users.